 Fiction may develop or reveal character in a number of ways but two or three prevail:

-+ description of actions, present and past, as indicating or revealing quality of character; actions as clues to character.
+Action in present or past indicating or revealing quality of character; actions as clues to character.

 Speech: The character's words and their tone and significance reveal the character's inner or ulterior motives.